 Message from the Vice Chair for Veterans Affairs

-As the vice chair of the Department of Medicine Vice Chair Group for Veterans Affairs, I lead the academic and educational mission of Baylor College of Medicine in Medical Care Line at the Michael E. DeBakey VA Medical Center, one of the major teaching hospitals of Baylor College of Medicine.
+As the vice chair of the Department of Medicine Vice Chair Group for Veterans Affairs, I lead the academic and educational areas of Baylor College of Medicine in Medical Care Line at the Michael E. DeBakey VA Medical Center, one of the major teaching hospitals of Baylor College of Medicine.

 In this capacity, I oversee the medicine residency program, subspecialty fellowship programs, medical student core clerkships and electives at the VA.
 MEDVAMC has one of the largest VA residency and fellowship programs in the nation, with at least 271 resident/fellow positions and more than 1,900 students.
 The Medicine department at the VA has at least 126 medicine residents and subspecialty fellow positions.
 The majority of our physicians are tenured faculty at Baylor; some hold co-leadership positions as chair/vice chair of departments or sections, or as course directors at Baylor.